Smoking has long been associated with several serious health conditions, such as cardiovascular diseases and cancer.

 For those who have already been diagnosed with diabetes, quitting smoking can help improve blood sugar control, reduce the risk of complications, and promote overall health.

-If you are looking to quit, there are many resources available, including smoking cessation programs, counseling, and medications, which can greatly increase your chances of success.
+If you are looking to quit, there are many resources available, including smoking cessation programs, supplements that lower blood sugar fast, nutritional counseling, and medications such as metformin tablet, which can greatly increase your chances of success.

 Taking action to quit smoking is one of the best decisions you can make for your long-term health, especially when it comes to reducing the risk of Type 2 diabetes.